Type above and press Enter to search. Press Esc to cancel.

 It’s critical for all businesses.

 Time and time again, it’s the leading reason businesses fail.
-In fact, businesses globally experience cash flow problems, according to recent QuickBooks research.
-More than 60% of businesses said how to find cash flow was an issue.
-And just under a third said they couldn’t pay themselves, vendors or lenders, because of poor cash flow.
+Businesses globally experience cash flow problems, according to recent QuickBooks research.
+Just under a third said they couldn’t pay themselves, vendors or lenders, because of poor cash flow.

 Why retail cash flow management matters